astoeckel/libnlif/README.md

 # libbioneuron

-Weight solver for Two-Compartment LIF neurons using the OSQP library
+Fast weight solver for Two-Compartment LIF neurons using the OSQP library

 ## Compiling